VermillionBird/2021-picoCTF/Cryptography/It is my Birthday 2/README.md

 Taking a look at this image and looking over the [paper](https://shattered.io/static/shattered.pdf), we can see that the two PDFs will have a pre-determined prefix, then calculated collision blocks that will make the two PDFs have the same SHA1 hash **for any suffix appended to both the PDFs**.

-[This python script](https://github.com/nneonneo/sha1collider/blob/master/collide.py) generates two PDFs with the same SHA1 hash two input pdfs.
+[This python script](https://github.com/nneonneo/sha1collider/blob/master/collide.py) generates two PDFs with the same SHA1 hash using two input pdfs.
+Use any secondary PDF you wish.
+I just slightly modified `invite.pdf` using an online PDF editor and used that as my second input pdf, but it doesnt matter.
+Run with `python3 collide.py invite.pdf invite2.pdf`

 [This python script I wrote](shatteredsolve.py) takes the two generated PDFs then appends the last 1000 bytes of `invite.pdf`.
 The generated PDFs will have the same SHA1 hash, have different contents, and have the same 1000 last bytes as the original invite, fulfilling the requirement.
+Run with `python3 invite.pdf out-invite.pdf out-invite2.pdf`

 Upload them to the site to get the flag.
 At the time of this writeup, the site is not available and I regrettably did not write down the flag during the competition.